quchen/voron/buildlog.md

 ![](pictures/2022-11-06/1_terrible-first-layer.jpg)

 Before I can fix this issue, there’s no way I can print e.g. the Nevermore.
+**Note from the future:** The Klicky mount on the toolhead was at an angle, so the Klicky wasn’t parallel to the bed.
+This resulted in a wrong effective switch height, and messed up the Z calibration.
+The fix was done on 2022-11-07, but is only briefly mentioned in the buildlog.

 Times:
   - Mechanical: 16h15m + 1h (panels) = 17h15m